keatec/h5generator/README.md

 ```
 Seperated and clear.
 Design can be changed without changing code.
 Code can be changed without design.

+## Install

+just include `h5generators.js` inside your webpage.

+using bower

+`bower install h5generator`

+## Build from Source

+1. Clone repository
+2. npm install

+if you have `grunt` installed

+`grunt` starts a webserver hosting the sample side

 ## What this libary does...

 h5generator processes template written inside the HTML into javascript code.
 These generator functions can used with parameters to generate html.

 Sample:
 ```html